BradyMeighan/WLED-video-gui/README.md

 # WLED Video GUI

 WLED Video GUI is a C# application that provides a graphical interface for streaming video from your desktop to a WLED controller.
 This application integrates a Python script (`wledvideo.py`) to handle the video streaming.
+If you wanna check out the original CLI that this is based off of you can go here https://github.com/fieldOfView/WLED-video

 ## Features